damywise/gameodoro/README.md

 3. Customize the settings according to your preferences.
 4. Add tasks to your to-do list.
 5. Start the Pomodoro timer and begin working on your tasks.
-6. Play games in the app during breaks if you want (the games will be paused when during focus session).
+6. Play games in the app during breaks if you want.

 ## Contributing